jamii/lein-gnome/README.md

 (cljs.gnome.repl.client/run-gnome-nrepl :js-port 6034 :clj-port 6044)
 ```

+The repl is currently somewhat limited.
+You may only have one client connected to a given extension at a time.
+If you restart the extension you must also restart the repl.
+Syntax errors will crash the entire repl (this appears to be the fault of cljs.repl).

 ## Gotchas

 As of Gnome Shell 3.8.2 if your group name (example.com) does not have at least one period in it your extension will not be recognised.